 The steel is strong, resistant to moss and fungus, and is easy to install.
 But it is sensitive to corrosion, unsightly and noisy when it rains.
 It lasts about 100 years.

-Other roofing materials such as copper roofing, thatch roofing, slate roofing, or fiber-cement tiles.
+Other roofing materials such as copper roofing, thatch roofing, slate roofing, or fibre-cement tiles.

 – Copper roof

 – Thatched roof

 – Fiber cement roof

 There are also lighter materials for secondary roofs, such as verandas, garages, or garden sheds.
 You will discover them soon in our future publications on:

 – Shingle roof